John Milton: Early reception of the poetry

 John Dryden, an early enthusiast, in 1677 began the trend of describing Milton as the poet of the sublime.
 Dryden's The State of Innocence and the Fall of Man: an Opera (1677) is evidence of an immediate cultural influence.
 In 1695, Patrick Hume became the first editor of Paradise Lost, providing an extensive apparatus of annotation and commentary, particularly chasing down allusions.

 In 1732, the classical scholar Richard Bentley offered a corrected version of Paradise Lost.
-Bentley was considered presumptuous, and was attacked in the following year by Zachary Pearce.
-Christopher Ricks judges that, as critic, Bentley was both acute and wrong-headed, and "incorrigibly eccentric"; William Empson also finds Pearce to be more sympathetic to Bentley's underlying line of thought than is warranted.
+Bentley was considered presumptuous and was attacked in the following year by Zachary Pearce.
+Christopher Ricks judges that, as a critic, Bentley was both acute and wrong-headed, and "incorrigibly eccentric"; William Empson also finds Pearce to be more sympathetic to Bentley's underlying line of thought than is warranted.

-There was an early, partial translation of Paradise Lost into German by Theodore Haak, and based on that a standard verse translation by Ernest Gottlieb von Berge.
+There was an early, partial translation of Paradise Lost into German by Theodore Haak and based on that a standard verse translation by Ernest Gottlieb von Berge.
 A subsequent prose translation by Johann Jakob Bodmer was very popular; it influenced Friedrich Gottlieb Klopstock.
 The German-language Milton tradition returned to England in the person of the artist Henry Fuseli.

 Many Enlightenment thinkers of the 18th century revered and commented on Milton's poetry and non-poetical works.
 In addition to John Dryden, among them were Alexander Pope, Joseph Addison, Thomas Newton, and Samuel Johnson.
 For example, in The Spectator, Joseph Addison wrote extensive notes, annotations, and interpretations of certain passages of Paradise Lost.
 Jonathan Richardson, senior, and Jonathan Richardson, the younger, co-wrote a book of criticism.
 In 1749, Thomas Newton published an extensive edition of Milton's poetical works with annotations provided by himself, Dryden, Pope, Addison, the Richardsons (father and son) and others.
 Newton's edition of Milton was a culmination of the honour bestowed upon Milton by early Enlightenment thinkers; it may also have been prompted by Richard Bentley's infamous edition, described above.
 Samuel Johnson wrote numerous essays on Paradise Lost, and Milton was included in his Lives of the Most Eminent English Poets (1779–1781).
 In The Age of Louis XIV, Voltaire said "Milton remains the glory and the wonder (l'admiration) of England."

-Blake
+William Blake

 William Blake considered Milton the major English poet.
 Blake placed Edmund Spenser as Milton's precursor, and saw himself as Milton's poetical son.
-In his Milton: A Poem in Two Books, Blake uses Milton as a character.
+In his Milton: A Poem in Two Books, Blake uses Milton as a spiritual guide and a symbol of poetic inspiration.